swcarpentry/shell-novice/04-loop.md

 > stats-<baseFileName>-<labTechnicianInitials>.txt
 > ~~~
 >
-> Given that:
+> Given that by enclosing a variable name in curly brakcets {} we can then
+> perform substitutions to modify the original variable name.
+For example:
 >
 > ~~~
 > $ set filename = "NENE01729A.txt"
+> $ # the next command returns the filename with everything including and to
+> $ # the right of the pattern .* omitted
 > $ echo ${filename%.*}
 > NENE01729A
+> $ # the next command returns the filename with everything including and to
+> $ # the left of the pattern *. omitted
 > $ echo ${filename#*.}
 > txt
 > ~~~
 >
-> Write a loop that produces the desired filename form.
+> Write a loop that produces filenames with the desired schema.
+>
+> HINT 1: the initials of the lab technician will be 'hard coded' into the loop.
+> HINT 2: you will have to use both modifications from the example above
 >